The Egg Industry Kills Chicks

 Would you kill those two chicks above so that you could eat an omelet?
 Would you grind them up in a blender or throw them into a chipper/shredder so that you could eat fried eggs?
 Would you toss them into a plastic garbage bag and seal it up so that you could have some scrambled eggs?
 Would you toss them into a dumpster so that you could eat a hard-boiled egg?
 No?
 Well, if you are buying and/or eating commercial eggs, that is exactly what you are doing!

 No, you are not the person who is physically tossing these tiny little animals into the shredder or garbage bag, but when you give your money to the egg industry, you are simply paying someone else to do this dirty work for you.
-In other words, with your money you sanction its existence and allow it to continue.
+In other words, with your money you sanction this cruelty and allow it to continue.

 If you paid someone to kill another person on your behalf but did not do the actual killing yourself, you are guilty of the crime nonetheless.
 If you paid a company to renovate your house, knowing that one of the workers would die in the process due to unsafe conditions, you would be guilty of that person's death (even though you did not order them to be killed directly).
 So if you know that chicks are being killed as a result of your buying eggs and you continue to buy eggs, you are morally responsible for the death of those chicks.